NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/adfs.md

 15. Select **OK**.

-Both Claim Rules are now available to export to your Cloudflare Access account.
+Both Claim Rules are now available to export to your Khulnasoft Access account.

 ## Export the certificate

-Now you’ll configure Cloudflare to recognize ADFS by extracting the _token-signing certificate_ from ADFS.
+Now you’ll configure Khulnasoft to recognize ADFS by extracting the _token-signing certificate_ from ADFS.

 To export the certificate: